Advertiser Disclosure

 In 2023, Frontier Airlines first unveiled its “unlimited” flying pass program.

-Frontier’s GoWild!
-Summer All-You-Can-Fly Pass Details
+Frontier’s All-You-Can-Fly Pass Details

 Hot Tip:

-Other Frontier GoWild!
-All-You-Can-Fly Pass On Sale
+Other Frontier All-You-Can-Fly Passes On Sale

 SCROLL FOR MORE

-• $0 first month (limited-time offer) with a $99 enrollment fee
+• $50 first month (limited-time offer) with a $99 enrollment fee

 • Automatically renews monthly at $149

-Hot Tip: Consider one of our recommended best travel credit cards to maximize points-earning on your purchase!
+Consider one of our recommended best travel credit cards to maximize points-earning on your purchase!

-How the GoWild!
-All-You-Can-Fly Passes Work
+How the All-You-Can-Fly GoWild!
+Passes Work

-When booking, each flight will cost $0.01 in airfare plus applicable taxes, fees, and charges.
+When booking, each flight will cost $0.01 (1 cent) in airfare plus applicable taxes, fees, and charges.
 You’ll have access to all of the U.S. destinations that Frontier flies to, as well as destinations across Mexico, the Caribbean, and Latin America.

-Beyond the promotional booking window noted above, domestic flights can be booked and confirmed the day before departure, and international travel can be booked and confirmed starting 10 days before departure.
+Domestic flights can be booked and confirmed the day before departure, and international travel can be booked and confirmed starting 10 days before departure.
 Bottom line?
 You need to be very flexible in your travel plans.

 • If you’re under 18, a person over 18 will need to purchase the pass.
 If you’re under 13, an actual parent or legal guardian will need to purchase the pass.